Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 products:
 - azure-key-vault
 - azure
-description: "This QuickStart shows how to store a secret in Key Vault and how to retrieve it using a Web app.
-This web app may be run locally or in Azure."
+description: "How to set and get secrets from Azure Key Vault using Node.js."
-urlFragment: key-vault-node-quickstart
+urlFragment: get-set-keyvault-secrets-managed-id-nodejs
 ---

 # Quickstart: Set and retrieve a secret from Azure Key Vault using a Node Web App